SwedbankPay/developer.swedbankpay.com/payments/index.md

       title: Direct Debit Payments
 ---

-{% include alert-development-section.md %}
+{% include alert-review-section.md %}

-## Introduction

-Payments is our off-the-rack assortment of payment instruments.
-You can pick and choose among them to tailor the instrument package best suited for your business.
+{% include jumbotron.html body="Payments is our off-the-rack assortment of
+payment instruments.
+You can pick and choose among them to tailor the instrument package best suited for your business." %}

 Is Vipps all you need?
 Go for Vipps only.
-Do you want Vipps and invoice?
-Implement Vipps and invoice.
+Do you want Vipps and Invoice?
+Implement Vipps and Invoice.
 Want them all?
 Have them all.
 Each payment instrument is set up with a separate contract and integration.

 With a couple of exceptions, our payment instruments are available on three platforms.
 Choose between our easy-to-use PCI compliant platforms Redirect